 - Working with my teammates to close the content gap on tCell

-- Researching and introducing new tools to make the documentation better
+- Researching and introduce new tools to make the documentation better

 - Training my teammates on the more developer focused portions of our job